Saturday, July 5, 2025

 O God, you brought your Son Jesus back from the dead!
 Alleluia

-A reading from the First Letter of Paul to the Corinthians
+A reading from the letter to the Galatians

 Liturgist: The Word of the Lord